otto-de/edison-microservice/CONTRIBUTING.md

 So, you want to contribute to this project!
 That's awesome.
 However, before doing so, please read the following simple steps how to contribute.

+## CHANGELOG

+Add all noticable changes to the [CHANGELOG.md](CHANGELOG.md).
+To provide a unified view to the changes please format the [CHANGELOG.md](CHANGELOG.md) as done [in this example](https://github.com/skywinder/github-changelog-generator/blob/master/CHANGELOG.md).

 ## Discuss the changes before doing them

 There is a [edison-microservice Google Group](https://groups.google.com/forum/#!forum/edison-microservice) where you